megazoic/guides/content/v2.1/introduction/building-a-web-app.md

 ### Adding persistence using ROM

-Let's add just enough ROM to get persistence working using Postgres.
+Let's add just enough <a href="https://rom-rb.org/learn/">ROM</a> to get persistence working using Postgres.

 First, add these gems to the Gemfile and run `bundle install`: